mnr/writing-wip/emdr astro/day in the life of/ditlo nakamura.md

 > *This is when conflict begins to ramp up.
 The rising action usually begins with what's called an "inciting incident"---the triggering event that puts the main events of the story in motion.
 This is when the audience starts to see what your story is really about.*

 "Touché.
 Spoken like a true Rogerian."

+Nakamura reaches across the module to replace the corresponding filter.
+He opens the access door, flips out the handle, and tugs but the filter remains in place.
+Anybody else might just tug again, but Nakamura pauses for two reasons: he's curious why the filter resists - and - if the filter breaks, it might affect the breathing air on Rome IV.
+He looks closely around the edges for a jammed fitting.

-Nakamura pauses to swap the next filter.
+> Nakamura pauses to swap the next filter.
 The old filter bag now contains two filters.

 "I'm trying to be forgiving of my crew mates," says Nakamura.
 In clipped tones, he continues.
 "I can't help but think of them as lazy, unimaginative, or simply doomed to mediocrity."
 He is surprised at his candor, but Dr. Bail makes no comment.